BasicWolf/archived-concrete-settings/docs/src/api.rst

    :type validators: tuple
    :type type_hint: :data:`Any <typing.Any>`

-   THe corresponding implicit definition of a setting in Settings class is written as following:
+   The corresponding implicit definition of a setting in Settings class is written as following:

    .. code-block::